naninovel/docs/docs/guide/user-interface.md

 `On Show` and `On Hide` Unity events allow hooking custom handlers to react to the UI visibility changes.
 For example, you can hook an `Animator` triggers to fire some custom animations when the UI becomes visible and vice-versa.

 When `Hide On Load` is enabled, the UI will automatically be hidden when the engine is starting a load operation.
-This usually happens when loading another naninovel script or exiting to title menu.
+This usually happens when loading another naninovel script or exiting to the title menu.

 Enabling `Save Visibility State` will make the visibility state of the UI persistent, so that when player loads a saved game, the UI will be in the same state (visible or hidden) as it was when the game was saved.

 `Block Input When Visible` allows disabling [input processing](/guide/input-processing) when the UI is visible.
-This is useful to prevent the player from using various hotkeys (hiding the UI, continue reading, etc) while he's interacting with the UI. `Allowed Samplers` allows adding exceptions to the blocked inputs; eg, you can add `ToggleUI` input name to the list, allowing player to toggle the UI while still preventing activation of any other inputs.
+This is useful to prevent the player from using various hotkeys (hiding the UI, continue reading, etc.) while they're interacting with the UI. `Allowed Samplers` allows adding exceptions to the blocked inputs; eg, you can add `ToggleUI` input name to the list, allowing player to toggle the UI while still preventing activation of any other inputs.

 Enabling `Modal UI` makes all other UIs ignore interaction while the UI is visible.
 This is similar to `Block Input When Visible`, but affects event-based interaction (mouse clicks, touches, UI navigation) instead of direct input processing.